Radiation therapy uses high-energy rays (such as x-rays) or particles (such as photons, electrons, or protons) to kill cancer cells.

 Radiation is also useful when combined with other treatments.
 For example, radiation can be used after surgery as an adjuvant (additional) treatment to kill any small areas of remaining cancer cells that may not have been visible during surgery.
 This lowers the risk of cancer coming back after surgery.
 Radiation may also be used to help treat skin cancer that has spread to lymph nodes or other organs.

 When radiation therapy is used to treat skin cancers, the radiation is focused from outside the body onto the tumor.
-This is often done with a type of radiation called electron beam radiation.
-It uses a beam of electrons that don’t go any deeper than the skin.
+This is often done using a beam of low-energy x-rays (superficial radiation therapy) or electrons (electron beam radiation).
+These types of radiation don’t go any deeper than the skin.
 This helps limit the side effects to other organs and body tissues.

 Getting radiation treatment is much like getting an x-ray, but the radiation is stronger and aimed more precisely at the cancer.
 The procedure itself is painless.
 Each treatment lasts only a few minutes, although the setup time – getting you into place for treatment – takes longer.